This Novel Is Made Entirely of Terrifying GIFs

 There’s been a lot of talk over the last decade or so about how the novel, a medium traditionally based on paper and ink, can remain relevant in an increasingly multimedia-driven landscape.
 Why would you want to read a book when you can Tumbl all day? the thinking goes.
 But for me, our slide into the digital abyss has only made me appreciate books more, made it more refreshing to disappear from the machines and enter a world of pure illusion and imagination.

 In any case, literature’s relationship to the internet is growing rapidly, and Dennis Cooper is on the forefront of those web-savvy authors defining the new landscape.
-From his earliest novels – including a sequence of five deceptively shape-shifting books called the George Mills Cycle all the way up to his latest proper print release, an insanely textured labyrinth of mirage-like ideas titled The Marbled Swarm – Cooper’s work promises to totally recontextualise the ground behind it, thereby revising the way we think.
+From his earliest novels—including a sequence of five deceptively shape-shifting books called the George Miles Cycle all the way up to his latest proper print release, an insanely textured labyrinth of mirage-like ideas titled The Marbled Swarm—Cooper’s work promises to totally recontextualize the ground behind it, thereby revising the way we think.

 Videos by VICE